East Midlands Regional Management Board

 Tony works for Leicestershire Police and is currently attached to the East Midlands Special Operations Unit.
 He has 39 years police service as both a Police officer and a member of police staff working within Neighbourhood Policing, Community Safety and Crime Reduction.
 In recent years his focus has been on managing a protective security team in the East Midlands who deliver protective security advice and support to the public and private sectors, in particular to the business communities within the crowded places sector.

-Chris is currently the Head of the East Midlands Specialist Operations Unit (EMSOU).
+Paul leads the East Midlands Specialist Operations Unit (EMSOU).
 This is the largest crime investigation collaboration in the UK responsible for Counter Terrorism, Major Crime, Serious and Organised Crime, Forensic Services and On-Line investigations in support of regional and national operations.
-EMSOU also provide specialist capabilities including surveillance, covert methods, digital investigation and digital forensics and intelligence support to local and regional teams.
-Prior to this Chris was the Assistant Chief Constable in Derbyshire responsible for local policing, uniform operations and response, criminal justice, victim care and the force Control Room.
+EMSOU also provide specialist capabilities including surveillance, covert methods, digital investigation, digital forensics and intelligence support to local and regional teams.
+Paul is also responsible for the leadership of East Midlands Police Legal Services and the region’s academic collaboration.

 Ruth has been a member of the Security Institute since 2015 and has recently been appointed onto the board of the East Midlands CSSC.

 Steve leads the UK Global Security team for Capital One (Europe) plc and is responsible for delivering a wide portfolio of enterprise security services across the UK business footprint.